remix-run/remix/docs/guides/styling.md

 };
 ```

 You're all set!
-You can now opt into CSS Modules via the `.module.css` file name convention, for example:
+You can now opt into CSS Modules via the `.module.css` file name convention.
+For example:

 ```css filename=app/components/button/styles.module.css
 .root {